 Quincy Samus, Ph.D.

-Dr. Samus' research interests are focused on quality of care in assisted living and community settings.
-She is currently leading a study that seeks to develop cost-effective ways to deliver dementia care to older adults with memory disorders who live in the community.
-This project, known as MIND (Maximizing Independence at Home), has developed a person-centered, coordinated care model for older adults with memory problems, and is seeking to determine if this approach enables individuals to remain at home longer, with a higher quality of life, than standard methods of care.
+Dr. Samus' research interests are focused on developing cost-effective ways to deliver dementia care to older adults with memory disorders who live in the community.
+She has developed a person-centered, coordinated care model for older adults with memory problems, and is seeking to determine if this approach enables individuals to remain at home longer, with a higher quality of life, than standard methods of care.

 - Samus QM, Amjad H, Johnston D, Black BS, Bartels SJ, Lyketsos CG.
 A multipronged, adaptive approach for the recruitment of diverse community-residing elders with memory impairment: the MIND at Home experience.
 Am J Geriatr Psychiatry 2015; 23: 698-708.